-The Investment Manager will select equity securities on a bottom-up, stock-by-stock basis.
-The focus would be to build a portfolio of strong growth companies, reflecting our most attractive investment ideas at all points of time.
+The focus would be to build a portfolio of strong growth companies, aiming to reflect attractive investment ideas at all points of time.
 The universe of stocks will comprise majorly of companies having robust business models, enjoying sustainable competitive advantages as compared to their competitors and have high return ratios.